 - Main article: Three Thousand of Qohor

 The Doom of Valyria and the Century of Blood that followed were also felt in in Sothoryos.
-Raids on Naath have become so frequent ever since the Century of Blood, that most of the Peaceful People have moved inland.
-Meanwhile, Gogossos prospered during these years, growing rich and powerful.
+Raids on Naath have since become so frequent that most of the Peaceful People have moved inland.
+Gogossos prospered during these years, growing rich and powerful.
 However, in 37 BC, the city was hit by a terrible plague, the Red Death.
 Gogossos was shunned for a century thereafter.

 Cities fallen to the Dothraki

 The Dothraki renamed the cities they sacked and destroyed during the Century of Blood.
 The following cities, towns and settlements have been known to have fallen to the Dothraki during this century:

 - Gornath, currently in ruins.
 Renamed Vaes Leqse, meaning City of Rats", by the Dothraki.

 - Kasath, which had also been known as the City of Caravans, currently in ruins.
 Renamed Vojjor Samvi, meaning "The Broken Gods", by the Dothraki.